yenk/global-refugee-patterns/README.md

 # Visualizing Global Refugee Crisis using Pythonic ETL

-This is my first PyCon 2018 Submission.
+This is my first PyCon 2018 submission for this project.
+So please respect this work.

 # Description
 This project focuses on studying United Nation's global refugee crisis pertaining to migration, refugee populations and demographics.